 In the next screen, you will have the options to configure privacy related settings like enable location services and automatic error reporting.
 Toggle the ON/OFF switch to enable or disable these services.
 By default, both will be set to ON.

 Next, you can enable or disable third-party repositories.
 The third-party repositories provides additional applications or proprietary software from external sources.
 By default, this option is disabled.
+Click Enable to enable the third-party repositories.

 In the next step, you can connect one or more online accounts in-order to access your mail, contacts, calendar, documents and photos from the cloud.
 You can also do this later from Settings section.